St. Michael the Archangel High School (St. George, Louisiana)

-St. Michael the Archangel Diocesan Regional High School is a private, Roman Catholic high school in Shenandoah, a census-designated place in unincorporated East Baton Rouge Parish, Louisiana, United States, east of the city of Baton Rouge.
+St. Michael the Archangel Diocesan Regional High School is a private, Roman Catholic high school in City of St. George, Louisiana, United States, east of the city of Baton Rouge.
 It is located in the Roman Catholic Diocese of Baton Rouge.

-It is in the proposed City of St. George.

-Background
+History

 Established in 1984 by the Catholic Diocese of Baton Rouge as Bishop Joseph V. Sullivan Diocesan Regional High School, the name was changed to St. Michael the Archangel Diocesan Regional High School in 2005 due to sexual abuse allegations against its namesake —— Bishop Joseph Sullivan.
 The school is located in the South Central Deanery on 63 acres in White Oak Subdivision, and is surrounded by protected wetlands under the auspices of the school.
 Staffed by a faculty of religious laymen and women, the school is accredited by the Louisiana State Board of Elementary & Secondary education and by the Southern Association of Colleges and Schools.
 Operational guidelines are based on the administrator’s handbook for the State of Louisiana.

+Previously it was in Shenandoah, a census-designated place in unincorporated East Baton Rouge Parish, St. George began its jurisdiction on April 26, 2024, and so the school is now in the city limits of St. George.